CORE Builder Group

 Is concrete restoration covered by condominium reserves?

-Florida statute requires condominiums to maintain reserves for structural items identified in the reserve study.
-Whether a specific restoration scope is reserved for depends on the building's current reserve study.
-We regularly work with reserve study professionals to align scope, phasing, and funding.
+Under Florida Statute § 718.112(2)(g), condominium associations must commission a Structural Integrity Reserve Study (SIRS) and maintain reserves for structural components, including those identified in the SIRS.
+Whether a specific restoration scope is reserved for depends on the building's current SIRS findings.
+CORE Builder Group regularly works with reserve study professionals to align scope, phasing, and funding.